rufus173/sfs/README.md

 The filesystem vaguely works, with basic commands such as `ls`, `cat` and `echo "abc" >> def` working, but text editors such as vim and nano do not work.
 They seem to have issues with swapfiles, down to maybe `lookup` or `access`.
+UPDATE: nano now works (vim untested)
 Performing `rm` on multiple files seems to cause a segmentation fault, but doing so individually does not.
+UPDATE: fixed?
+Sometimes after a swap file has been deleted and recreated, fuse does not call unlink, but rm and unlink both show no errors Fixed binary search tree issue where I copy-pasted code and didn't change left to right

 ## general information